We are THREE weeks in! Already! I can hardly believe it.

 We have been working hard on building number sense in my 1st grade classroom, but I noticed pretty quickly that this crew would need to take a few steps back before we went into my Numbers to 120 unit.
 Many of my students needed to work on ordering, identifying, comparing and building the numbers 1-20 before we could kick it up a few notches and work on higher numbers.

-In order to help my students build up this background knowledge I created some of the following hand-on activities:
+In order to help my students build up this number sense background knowledge I created some of the following hand-on activities and lessons:

 Number line remake!
 Students work together to put together this number line puzzle in which students need to be able to identify numbers 1-20 in all different forms.